ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 ere a characteristic is presented as a target

-nU™ er, the modifier is always applied to the dice roll, as described on page 10.
+nU er, the modifier is always applied to the dice roll, as described on page 10.

 wav rUleS eVer 'nstruct you to divide a dice roll in ar'